The winners for the 2025 competition have been selected!

 Each year the Social Workers Union seeks to challenge and engage students and apprentices with the SWU Assignment — an essay competition for World Social Work Day in which we pose questions about current issues in social work.

-The SWU Assignment question for 2023 was:
+The 2025 SWU Assignment question was:

 Click here to download the four winning essays as a PDF.